dime-coin/core-docs/docs/reference/p2p-network.md

 ### filterclear

-*Added in Bitcoin protocol version 70001 as described by BIP37.*

 The [`filterclear` message](docs/reference/p2p-network.md#filterclear) tells the receiving [peer](../resources/glossary.md#peer) to remove a previously-set [bloom filter](../resources/glossary.md#bloom-filter).
 This also undoes the effect of setting the relay field in the [`version` message](docs/reference/p2p-network.md#version) to 0, allowing unfiltered access to [`inv` messages](docs/reference/p2p-network-data-messages.md#inv) announcing new transactions.

 Dimecoin Core does not require a [`filterclear` message](docs/reference/p2p-network.md#filterclear) before a replacement filter is loaded with `filterload`.
 It also doesn't require a [`filterload` message](docs/reference/p2p-network.md#filterload) before a [`filterclear` message](docs/reference/p2p-network.md#filterclear).